fegaui/DataScience_Learning/README.md

-# PythonLearning
+# Journey for becoming a machine learning expert

-This repository will serve as a progress tracker for my python learning journey
+This repository will serve as a progress tracker for my data science learning journey

+## Python
   current course: 100 days of code https://www.udemy.com/course/100-days-of-code/